Congestion pricing in New York City: Private vehicle traffic

-Mass transit
+Mass transit and pedestrian traffic

-During the first week, bus service saw improvements in travel times, and taxi trips within the congestion zone increased as well.
+After the toll was implemented, bus service saw improvements in travel times.
+Taxi trips within the congestion zone increased as well, and taxis also saw improved travel times.
 Express buses from Staten Island also recorded increased average speeds; the SIM24 bus from Staten Island saw a 5.3% decrease in travel time, saving nearly four minutes primarily due to faster tunnel crossings.
 The MTA reported in late January that travel times into the congestion zone had halved in some locations, while bus and subway ridership had increased slightly compared to 2024.
-A May 2025 analysis found ridership increases of between 4.4% and 13% on transit modes operated by the Metropolitan Transportation Authority.
+A May 2025 analysis found ridership increases of between 4.4% and 13% on transit modes operated by the MTA, and another analysis found that subway ridership increased 7.7% from 2024 to 2025, representing an increase of over 90 million rides.

-Pedestrian traffic and safety

 Pedestrian traffic within the congestion zone increased in the month after the toll was implemented.
+During the first 11 months, pedestrian traffic in the toll zone increased 3.4%, more than double the 1.4% increase seen in Manhattan overall.
 In the first half of 2025, traffic-related fatalities in the congestion zone dropped to 87 from the 128 during the same period in 2024.